peteamiri/Tutorials/SalesForce/CertNote2.md

 To take ownership of leads in a queue, go to the queue list view, check the box next to one or more leads, and click Accept.

 Changing Ownership of One Lead
 To change the ownership of a lead you own or have read/write sharing access to, click the Change link next to the Lead Owner field, and then specify the name of a user or queue.
 The Change link only displays on the lead detail page, not the edit page.
 Select the Send Notification Email box to send an automated email to the new lead owner.
-If the new owner is a queue, Salesforce sends the email to all of the queue members.
+If the new owner is a queue, SalesForce sends the email to all of the queue members.

 Changing Ownership of Multiple Leads